-Achieved 🔳 of 2019 Graduates still employed and housed
+Achieved 90% of 2019 Graduates still employed and housed

-Offered average starting wage
+Offered \$14.79 average starting wage

 READY TO WORK COMMUNITY IMPACT STATEMENT:

 Ready to Work offers a great return on investment.
 Bridge House's programs are impactful and cost effective solutions to homelessness in the community.
 The annual cost for an adult experiencing homelessness on average is \$45,000 and can exceed \$150,000 annually through utilization of hospitals, jails, detox and emergency services.
 The cost of an individual in prison is estimated at over \$40,000 per year.
 However, the total one-time cost for each Ready To Work trainee is approximately \$30,000, 50% of which goes directly to the trainee in wages.
 After graduating, participants are self-sufficient and are no longer a strain on community resources.
 For each client prevented from returning to homelessness, Bridge House saves the community approximately \$45,000 per year.
 We also estimate that each Ready to Work Graduate offers the economy a net gain per year of \$29,580 to the community through rent, taxes and other economic impacts as a contributing member of society.
 The impact of COVID-19 is causing unemployment predictions of upwards of 20%, we are sure we will see an increase in need for our model.
-Our goal of scaling and expanding our unique Ready to Work model into other communities becomes even more important now more than ever. getting sober, getting a job, learning to save, all of those kinds of things." - CORY
+Our goal of scaling and expanding our unique Ready to Work model into other communities becomes even more important now more than ever.

 THANK YOU VOLUNTEERS We could not do this work without the help of our thousands of volunteers!
-1,950 unique volunteers 430 total # of volunteer hours worked throughout the year
+7.456 total # of volunteer hours worked throughout the year volunteer hours worked throughout the year